-The RSAP Guidelines provide a comprehensive approach to sea level rise adaptation planning, For the purposes of the RSAP, "best available including best practices for conducting equitable data" reflects criteria adapted from the Delta planning processes.
-However, certain jurisdictions Stewardship Council's Delta Plan, including: may wish to shape their own planning process based on local preferences and context.
-The be relevant to the Guidelines, One Bay Guidelines therefore describe both a step-by-step guide as well as alternative paths to compliance to achieve the desired outcomes for each of the proposed plans. required Plan Elements.
-Local governments who have never done any adaptation planning are incorporate a thorough review of relevant highly recommended to follow the process laid information and analyses across relevant out in the plan requirements.
-If an alternative methodology or process is desired, consult Many analysis tools are available to the with BCDC staff to come up with a satisfactory approach to meeting the plan requirements. citation indices).
+The RSAP Guidelines provide a comprehensive approach to sea level rise adaptation planning, including best practices for conducting equitable planning processes.
+However, certain jurisdictions may wish to shape their own planning process based on local preferences and context.
+The Guidelines therefore describe both a step-by-step guide as well as alternative paths to compliance to achieve the desired outcomes for each of the required Plan Elements.
+Local governments who have never done any adaptation planning are highly recommended to follow the process laid out in the plan requirements.
+If an alternative methodology or process is desired, consult with BCDC staff to come up with a satisfactory approach to meeting the plan requirements.